yelmuratoff/args_generator/README.md

 ---

-Simplify your Flutter page argument management with **Page Args Generator**! 🚀
+Simplify your Flutter page argument management with **Args Generator**! 🚀